lpryszcz/htseq/doc/tour.rst

    >>> cvg = HTSeq.GenomicArray("auto", stranded=True, typecode="i")

-Instead of listing all chromosomes, we instruct the GenomicArray to add chromosome vectors as needed, by specifiyng ``"auto"``.
+Instead of listing all chromosomes, we instruct the GenomicArray to add chromosome vectors as needed, by specifying ``"auto"``.
 As we set ``stranded=True``, there are now two chromosome vectors for each chromosome, all holding integer values (``typecode="i"``).
-They all have an "infinte" length as we did not specify the actual lengths of the chromosomes.
+They all have an "infinite" length as we did not specify the actual lengths of the chromosomes.

 To build the coverage vectors, we now simply iterate through all the reads and add the value 1 at the interval to which each read was aligned